"The act of love is to say: I want you to be who you are."

 - Jealousy - The abuser will say that jealousy is a sign of love.

-- Possessiveness and controlling behavior - The abuser will repeatedly call and ask where he/she has been, get angry when he/she pays attention to someone.
+- Possessiveness and controlling behavior - The abuser will repeatedly call and ask where they have been, get angry when they pay attention to someone.

 - Verbal criticisms and abuse - Ridicule, criticisms, and insults are continual and makes the victim feel degraded and worthless.

 - Continual checking up on the victim - The abuser may spy or continually check up on the victim and ask for an account of whereabouts.